Carreau/phd-dissertation/parts/cells.rst

 ..
 2

-..
-Description of cell
-.. ~~~~~~~~~~~~~~~~~~~

-.. todo:

-    - spherical, cytokinetic ring, filopodia
-    - how force effect actin
-    - focal adhesion

-    - organelle,

-      - nucleus/spindle positioning in division
-      - from oocyte, diploid -> haploid

 Cell are the basic building block of life, all living things are composed of cells, from unicellular to multicellular organisms like us.
-Unicellular organism must accomplish all the functions.
+Unicellular organism must accomplish all the functions relative to cell life.
 At the other end, multicellular organism cells differentiate in order to accomplish specialised tasks often by regrouping into organs.
-Despite sharing the same genetic material, each cell to accomplish a different task require different mechanical properties of the cells.
+Despite sharing the same genetic material, each cell to accomplish a different task require different mechanical properties.
 The variation of elasticity and other mechanical properties of cells derive from the structure they are composed of.

 .. todo: